HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 - Confirm it's installed or install the Windows URL rewrite module.
 It can be downloaded from https://www.iis.net/downloads/microsoft/url-rewrite
 - Confirm it's installed or install Application Request Routing (ARR).
 It can be downloaded from https://www.iis.net/downloads/microsoft/application-request-routing
+- Restart IIS service or stop and start from left hand side panel
 - Open Run Command using the shortcut Win Key + R.
 - Type in 'inetmgr'.
 - Select and run the Internet Information Services (IIS) Manager.